AdevintaSpain/Sencha/README.markdown

 EarlGrey [installation instructions](https://github.com/google/EarlGrey/blob/master/docs/install-and-run.md) are unconventional to say the least.
 They require you to install a gem that, in turn, monkey patches your local cocoapods gem (!) to perform some changes every time a `pod install` is invoked in your system.

-We have found that there is no need to do that, and that's why in order to install Matcha (and with it, EarlGrey) you only need to create a **unit test** target and add the following line to your Podfile under the dependencies of your new target:
+We have found that there is no need to do that, and that's why in order to install Sencha (and with it, EarlGrey) you only need to create a **unit test** target and add the following line to your Podfile under the dependencies of your new target:

 ```
-pod 'Matcha', '~> 1.0'
+pod 'Sencha', '~> 1.0'
 ```

 That's it!

-## Matcha's actions
+## Sencha's actions

 ### Tapping